Javascript is not enabled.

 There Is Still Time to Lock In Those 5 Percent CDs

-The Fed isn’t cutting interest rates yet, but savers shouldn’t wait too long
+The Fed isn’t cutting interest rates yet, but time is running out for savers

-With inflation lingering, the economy chugging along and unemployment low, the Federal Reserve isn’t in a rush to cut interest rates, at least until potentially later this year.
-That means savers have more time to lock in certificates of deposit (CDs) paying 5 percent or more.
+With inflation lingering, the economy chugging along and unemployment low, the Federal Reserve kept interest rates unchanged.
+That means savers still have time to lock in certificates of deposit (CDs) paying 5 percent or more.
 That doesn’t mean rates will soar much higher, but the window is still open to get a good return on your savings.

 “The timetable when the Fed starts cutting interest rates keeps getting pushed back,” says Greg McBride, chief financial analyst at Bankrate.
-“If you have the available cash and are thinking of locking in, now is a great time to do it.
-Waiting offers no assurances that you’ll find higher CD yields later.”
+“If you have the available cash and are thinking of locking in, now is better than later.
+There’s no incentive to wait.
+We’re unlikely to see CD yields move up.”

 spinner image Image Alt Attribute